4.1. Python#

 w = conn.writer()

-# We have four different push functions, mapping to each of the different insertion modes
+# We have four different push modes, mapping to each of the different insertion modes

 # of the batch writer: